nou-ros/pyLab/_01_py_core/_05_networking/readme.md

 > s.recv() - receiving the message and decoding it.
 > s.close() - close the socket connection.

-## server: server file will be in a server.
+Server: server file will be in a server.
-## client: client file will be in a user's pc.
+Client: client file will be in a user's pc.